codingwatching/united/README.md

 2. Unlock the state type.
 If no state is given, the default state type is used.
 > Returns true

+___

+`sm:suggest([state])`

+Suggest a state to be set.
+If you call this method again without argument, it will set it to the suggested state, if in the meantime the state has not changed.

+A good usecase for this is suggesting an idle state at the start of the player update, and then calling the suggestion

 ## License